 Potiphar's wife came on to Joseph, but Joseph refused her advances.
 (You can say, "Potiphar's wife accused Joseph of doing something wrong that he didn't do").
 She became enraged and accused him of coming on to her.
 He was put into prison.
 But God was with Joseph while he was in prison too, and he was put in charge of all the prisoners.

 Pharaoh became angry with his two officials, the chief wine taster and the chief baker.
 He put them in the same prison where Joseph was kept.
 They both had dreams while they were in prison and couldn't figure out what they meant.
 Joseph was able to interpret their dreams.
-Some time later the Pharaoh begins having dreams.
-He dreams that there are 7 fat cows and 7 skinny cows, and the skinny cows eat the fat cows.
-Then he dreams that there are 7 full heads of grain, and 7 thin heads of grain, and the full heads swallow the thin heads.
+Some time later the Pharaoh began having dreams.
+He dreamt that there were 7 fat cows and 7 skinny cows, and the skinny cows ate the fat cows.
+Then he dreamt that there were 7 full heads of grain, and 7 thin heads of grain, and the full heads swallowed the thin heads.

 During the drought, there was not enough food in Canaan, where Joseph’s family still lived.
 People came from all over to buy food from the Egyptians.
 Jacob (Israel) sent his sons to Egypt to buy food.
 They met Joseph in Egypt, but did not recognize him, until Joseph revealed himself to them as his brother.
 He invited his family to move to Egypt, so they would have enough food.
-The brothers return home and then bring their families and their father back to Egypt to live, so they have enough food during the years of famine.
+The brothers returned home and then brought their families and their father back to Egypt to live, so they had enough food during the years of famine.

 It is very important to begin to understand the fact that Jacob’s 12 sons become the 12 tribes of Israel (Jacob’s new name).
-Read the names of Joseph’s 11 brothers:
+Read the names of Joseph and his brothers:

 You will see those names over and over in the Old Testament.